timout/CarND-Behavioral-Cloning/writeup.md

 Data was generated using Udacity's Car-Driving Simulator.
 To capture good driving behavior, I recorded:
-* Aproximatelly two laps on track one using center lane driving.
+* Approximately two laps on track one using center lane driving.
-* Aproximatelly two laps on track one using center lane driving but in oposite direction.
+* Approximately two laps on track one using center lane driving but in opposite direction.
-* Aproximatelly four laps with recovering from the left and right sides of the road back to center.
+* Approximately two laps with recovering from the left and right sides of the road back to center.
 * In order to increase the dataset, images were flipped on the y-axis and multiplied their steering angle by -1.

 Here is an example image of center lane driving:

 ![image example][image1]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive back to the center of the road if it swerved to the side.
 These images show what a recovery looks like from left side to center:

 ![image example][image2]
 ![image example][image3]